No items found.

 4. Advocacy and empowerment

 Social workers champion patient rights and ensure their voices are heard within the healthcare system.
-This involves developing skills for navigating complex medical, understanding the jargon, mediating communication between patients and providers, and advocating for essential services like financial assistance or specialized equipment.
+This involves developing skills for navigating complex medical terms, understanding the jargon, mediating communication between patients and providers, and advocating for essential services like financial aid resources, assistance, or specialized equipment.

 Social workers promote autonomy and a sense of control throughout the healing journey by empowering patients to understand their rights and actively participate in healthcare decisions.